Lifeguard Certificate

 "You believed I could do it."

 He didn't pass on the first try.
-I was worried that he might not come back the following week to try again.
+Rebecca was worried that he might not come back the following week to try again.
 But he did!
 And he worked hard again, though started to get discouraged as he was getting tired and he got out of the water.
-I tried all of the tricks in my bag to get him back in the water one last time, but he wasn't having it, and went to get changed, along with the other teens who had passed the test.
+Rebecca tried all of the tricks in her bag to get him back in the water one last time, but he wasn't having it, and went to get changed, along with the other teens who had passed the test.

-The instructor said to me he thought "S" would be able to pass if he kept coming back and doing the work, so I told "S" to get his on-boarding paperwork so he could start the job the following week.
+The instructor said to Rebecca that he thought "S" would be able to pass if he kept coming back and doing the work, so she told "S" to get his on-boarding paperwork so he could start the job the following week.

 Are you a teen (15-19 y/o) or do you know one who would like to learn more about our lifeguard programming?